-Below are seven tips to help you power on during the holiday festivities.
+7 tips to help you stay energized during the holidays

 Most of us can’t do everything they would like during this time; it’s important to decide what’s most important to you and try to let go of the rest.
 You need not feel obligated or guilty to do anything you feel you cannot add to your already over-committed schedule.
 Don’t worry about judgement from others; that’s their problem.

 For many of us, the holiday season brings hopes of wonderful times spent with loved ones.
 We look forward to getting together and making memories to be cherished.
 So why is it that holidays can be so stressful?
 It’s because we carry expectations influenced by our recollections, which may or not be accurate.
 One of the keys to coping with holiday stress is to keep your expectations realistic.